cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ![Home][img.screenshot-02]

 - Kibana uses index patterns for retrieving data from Elasticsearch.
 As it's the first time we are using Kibana, we must create an index pattern to explore our data.
 We should see an index that has been created by Logstash.
 So create a pattern for matching the Logstash indexes using `logstash-*` and then click the _Next step_ button.

+- Kibana uses _index patterns_ for retrieving data from Elasticsearch.
+So, to get started, you must create an index pattern.
+In this page, you should see an index that has been created by Logstash.
+To create a pattern for matching this index, enter `logstash-*` and then click the _Next step_ button.

 ![Creating index pattern][img.screenshot-03]